 The California Consumer Privacy Act 2018, or CCPA, is a US state privacy law that took effect on 1 January 2020.
 The CCPA protects the rights of California consumers and gives them new data privacy and online rights.
 These new privacy rights include the right to know what information is held and used, the right to delete personal information, the right to opt-out of the sale of personal information (called “Do Not Sell”) and the protection from discrimination for individuals who exercise their CCPA rights.
 The California Attorney General is the CCPA regulator.
-Regulator enforcement beings on 1 July 2020.
+Regulator enforcement begins on 1 July 2020.

 1. What types or organisations are covered by CCPA?

 The law applies to businesses that operate for profit and that fall into any one of the following categories:

 - Annual gross revenue in excess of $25 Million (US Dollars); or